Soup put to the test

 In case you’re near Lucca and are in the mood for some good warming soup, the full programme is at: Disfida della Zuppa 2010 (it takes forever to load, Slow Web?).
 If you need a translation, send me an email at firstname.lastname@example.org

-Antipasti: crostini with mascherpone and walnuts, crostini with smoked Scottish salmon and lemon, Belgian endive leaves loaded with Russian salad, salami toscana, stewed lentils
+Antipasti: crostini with mascherpone and walnuts, crostini with various toppings and radicchio with stewed lentils

 Primi: crema di zucca (cream of squash soup), risotto with leeks and gamberetti (shrimp) and tortelli al ragù

 Secondo: Spezzatino di maiale with olives and chestnuts (pork stew)